 The aim of fasting is to achieve taqwa (piety) and hold back the selfish soul to discipline and control it.
 The Arabic word taqwa comes from the root word, w-q-a, which means to take protection.
-Just how people protect themselves from rain or scorching sun with an umbrella, taqwa is a shield for Muslims which protects them from evil and wrong doing.
-Taqwa makes Muslims conscious about Allah’s presence everywhere and every moment.
-In Islam, 5 times prayers strengthen individuals’ relationship with Allah, Zakat strengthens human beings’ relationship with each other, Hajj facilitates in renewing faith and fasting strengthens one’s taqwa.
-Taqwa is like a break on the car.
+Just as people protect themselves from rain or scorching sun with an umbrella, taqwa is a shield for Muslims which protects them from evil and wrongdoing.
+Taqwa makes Muslims conscious of Allah’s (SWT) presence everywhere and every moment.
+In Islam, five times prayers strengthen individuals’ relationship with Allah (SWT), Zakat strengthens human beings’ relationship with each other, Hajj facilitates renewing faith, and fasting strengthens one’s taqwa.
+Taqwa is like a brake in the car.
 It stops you from committing sins like a car getting involved in an accident due to its automatic mechanism.

-Allah’s most favoured quality in humans is taqwa.
-He remind us of the importance of taqwa in Surah Al-Imran (3:102), ‘’Keep from disobedience to God in reverent piety with all the reverence that is due to Him’’.
-Taqwa means using all possible means for keeping away from evil and to perform good to one’s ability.
+Allah’s (SWT) most favoured quality in humans is taqwa.
+He reminds us of the importance of taqwa in Surah Al-Imran (3:102), ‘’Keep from disobedience to God in reverent piety with all the reverence that is due to Him’’.
+Taqwa means using all possible means to keep away from evil and to perform good to one’s ability.
 Fasting is an act of worship through which Muslims can attain taqwa.
 Another quality developed by fasting in Ramadan is patience.
-The Arabic word for fasting, sawm, means to refrain oneself.
+The Arabic word for fasting, sawm, means to refrain from oneself.
 Any form of abstinence requires patience.
-In the month of Ramadan, Muslims can learn to be grateful to Allah for what they have by understanding the difficulties of poor who suffer from lack of food and means of livelihood.
+In the month of Ramadan, Muslims can learn to be grateful to Allah (SWT) for what they have by understanding the difficulties of the poor who suffer from a lack of food and means of livelihood.
 This understanding develops compassion for the neediest and the destitute in the world.

-Ramadan also gives Muslims an opportunity to show their gratitude to Allah for His blessings and reminds them to always look at those who are worse off than them.
-Alllah has made humans the best of His creation, ‘ashraf-ul-makhluqat’, and has blessed them with intellect to think about the purpose of their existence in the world.
-Everything that happens in the universe is not meaningless; even certain dreams are either reflection of one’s daily activities or a sign of a future event.
-The events that occur in the world remind us about the presence of Allah.
-The main objective of humans is to serve Allah and worship Him as much as possible.
-The spiritual benefits of fasting are manifolds as it provides a unique opportunity to show immense love for Allah- Almighty.
-It is an exceptional form of reverence which establishes a two way connection, one with the Allah and the other with fellow human beings.
+Ramadan also gives Muslims an opportunity to show their gratitude to Allah (SWT) for His blessings and reminds them to always look at those who are worse off than them.
+Allah (SWT) made humans His best creation, ‘ashraf-ul-makhluqat’, and blessed them with the intellect to think about the purpose of their existence in the world.
+Everything that happens in the universe is not meaningless; even certain dreams are either a reflection of one’s daily activities or signs of a future event.
+The events that occur in the world remind us of the presence of Allah (SWT).
+The main objective of humans is to serve Allah (SWT) and worship Him as much as possible.
+The spiritual benefits of fasting are manifold as it provides a unique opportunity to show immense love for the Almighty.
+It is an exceptional form of reverence which establishes a two-way connection, one with Allah (SWT) and the other with fellow human beings.

 The copyright of this article is held by the Information and Public Affairs Department of Muslim Aid, UK.
 Use of its contents is allowed subject to acknowledgement.
 The opinions expressed in this article are solely of the author and do not represent the point of view of Muslim Aid.

-By: Amal Imad Information & Public Affairs Department Muslim Aid
+By: Amal Imad Information and Public Affairs Department Muslim Aid